thoreinstein/serverless-testing-library/README.md

 const app = test(filePath)
 ```

+You can find the complete API documentation [here].

 ## Chai Assertions

 For those using [mocha] and [chai] to test their API's, `serverless-testing-library` ships with a simple set of chai assertions.